Just as it’s an ill wind that blows nobody good, it’s an ill fire that burns nobody good.

 But Murray Percival Bewley overcame his second fire and started over yet again.
 With a loan from City National Bank he founded his own mill in 1883.
 Bewley launched his new venture with a name that recalled his steamboat days: “Anchor Mills.”

 Anchor Mills was located on Front Street (Lancaster Avenue today) on the southern edge of town (a block south of today’s central fire station).
 Inset on the left locates Anchor Mills.
 Burnett Park is in the center of the photo.

 Anchor Mills was a burrstone mill, using the ancient method of grinding grain.
 Bewley’s mill, like his riverboat, was powered by steam.
 In the beginning the mill had a capacity of fifty barrels a day.
-Bewley lived at 1122 Burnet Street in the “dw’g” (dwelling) to the right of the mill.
+Bewley lived at 1122 Burnett Street in the “dw’g” (dwelling) to the right of the mill.

 In 1886 Bewley updated his mill to the newest technology: steel or porcelain rollers instead of millstones.
 Accordingly he renamed his mill “Anchor Roller Mills.”
 The 1886 Wellge bird’s-eye-view map shows the mill on the edge of town.

 Murray Percival Bewley died in 1906.
 He had lived to see the capacity of his mill increase to six hundred barrels a day.